Trifolium leibergii

 Trifolium leibergii is a species of flowering plant in the legume family known by the common name Leiberg's clover.

-It is native to Oregon and Nevada in the United States.
+Description

-This clover is a perennial herb growing 10 to 15 centimeters tall.
+This clover is a perennial herb growing 10 to 15 cm tall.
 The plant has a coating of gray hairs.
 The leaves are each made up of three spine-tipped leaflets.
 The inflorescence is a head of several flowers which are cream-colored with tinges of pink or purple.
 Blooming occurs in June and July.

+Distribution and habitat

+This plant is native to Oregon and Nevada in the United States.
+The plant may have a disjunct distribution, but it is possible more populations occur in the 300 km between the two population centers in southern Oregon and northern Nevada.

-This plant grows in soils of decomposing tuff, a volcanic ash substrate.
+It grows in soils of decomposing tuff, a volcanic ash substrate.
 The plants grow in cracks in the soil, so that they can appear to be growing in a straight line.
 There is little other vegetation in the habitat, but associated plants may include Artemisia arbuscula.

-This plant may have a disjunct distribution, but it is possible more populations occur in the 300 kilometers between the two population centers in southern Oregon and northern Nevada.